 Legal and compliance – The identification criteria of EBAs do not specify any requirements for legal protection of the area.
 However, legal protection and/or requirements to comply with certain safeguard standards may be present at least in parts of these areas due to their often large size and potential overlap with legally protected areas and IBAs.

-Biodiversity – EBAs are well established and recognised as regions of high irreplaceability typically within large areas based on species ranges.
+Biodiversity importance – EBAs are well established and recognised as regions of high irreplaceability typically within large areas based on species ranges.
 These areas are therefore of high conservation value, and as priorities for conservation attention.
 However, not everywhere within the EBA boundaries will necessarily include natural habitat appropriate for the restricted-range bird species for which the EBA is identified.
 The most significant biodiversity sites within EBAs will usually be identified as IBAs, at a scale more appropriate for conservation management.
 The EBAs greatly vary in size and due to their variable-scale approach the implications for business have to be considered on the basis of their actual size.

 Social-cultural values – Because of their relatively large scale, EBAs are seldom a focus for local community engagement.
 However, the IBAs within them frequently are.
 This engagement often focuses directly on the restricted-range birds that make these sites distinctive, and which may be high-profile flagships for environmental conservation.